Home | Bibliography | Site Search | Site Map

 Existence is superfluous to need.
 Nothing need exist.
 If it did, it would not be possible to imagine the contrary, because the contrary would be nonsense.
 Because what's a "necessary being" when it's at home (PI § 116)?
 And if existence is unnecessary, then the essential relationship is between existence and -- not need (necessity) -- but want (wanting to exist).

 One philosophical enquiry begins by asking about the world (nature, the universe), the other begins by asking about life.
-We may think that we must look to the answer to the first question ("existence of the world") to give us the answer to the second question ("how to live our life" or ethics).
-But in Schweitzer's view that is not possible: ethics cannot be derived from knowledge of the world but only from will to live.
+We may think that we must look to the answer to the first question ("nature of the world") to give us the answer to the second question ("how to live our life" or ethics).
+But in Schweitzer's view that is not possible: ethics cannot be derived from knowledge of the world (because we do not have that knowledge) but only from our will to live.

 The body, source of endless trouble that it is to man (Plato, Phaedo 66c-d), forces man to live: "Hunger drives even the wolf from its cave."
 But man is not simply an animal: man is rational: he is not "a beast wanting discourse of reason".
 He can reason his way to self-destruction, to which "the door is always open" (Epictetus).